 Before You Start: Understand Your Website Requirements

-Before we look at how to choose a web design agency, its crucial to define the purpose, goals, and target audience of your website with precision.
+Before we look at how to choose a web design agency, it’s crucial to define the purpose, goals, and target audience of your website with precision.
 Are you seeking to drive sales through an e-commerce platform, establish industry authority with an informative blog, or showcase your creative portfolio to attract new clients?

 Once you have this sorted, the proper foundation is set to proceed.